TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 This tracks the currently committed virtual memory, although not all of them are written to the pagefile yet.
 It measures the demand, so commit can go up without In Use going up, as Brandon Paddock shares [here](http://brandonlive.com/2010/02/21/measuring-memory-usage-in-windows-7/).
 If Committed exceeds the available memory, paging activity will increase.
 This can impact performance.

 **Commit Limit**: Commit Limit is physical RAM + size of the page file.
 Since the pagefile is normally configured to map the physical RAM, the Commit Limit tends to be 2x.
 Commit Limit is important as a **growing** value is an **early warning sign**.
-The reason is Windows proactively increases its **pagefile.sys** if it’s under memory pressure.
+The reason is Windows proactively increases its **pagefile.sys** if it's under memory pressure.

 The pagefile is an integral part of Windows total memory, as explained by [Mark Russinovich](https://blogs.technet.microsoft.com/markrussinovich/2008/11/17/pushing-the-limits-of-windows-virtual-memory/) explains here.
 There is Reserved Memory, and then there is Committed Memory.
 Some applications like to have its committed memory in 1 long contiguous block, so it reserves a large chunk up front.
 Databases and JVM belong in this category.
 This reserved memory does not actually store meaningful application data or executable.
 Only when the application commits the page that it becomes used.
 Mark explains that “when a process commits a region of virtual memory, the OS guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk”.

 Notice the word **on disk**.
-Yes, that’s where the pagefile.sys comes in.
+Yes, that's where the pagefile.sys comes in.
 Windows will use either the physical memory or the pagefile.sys.

 So how do we track this committed memory?

 The metric you need to track is the Committed Byte.
 The % Committed metric should not hit 80%.
 Performance drops when it hits 90%, as if this is a hard threshold used by Windows.
 We disabled the pagefile to verify the impact on Windows.
 We noticed a visibly slower performance even though Windows 7 showing >1 GB of Free memory.
 In fact, Windows gave error message, and some applications crashed.
 If you use a pagefile, you will not hit this limit.

 We have covered Free Memory and Committed Memory.
 Do they always move in tandem?
-If a memory is committed by Windows, does it mean it’s no longer free and available?
+If a memory is committed by Windows, does it mean it's no longer free and available?

 The answer is **no**.
 Brandon Paddock demonstrated [here](http://brandonlive.com/2010/02/21/measuring-memory-usage-in-windows-7/) that you can increase the committed page without increasing the memory usage.
-He wrote a small program and explained how it’s done.
+He wrote a small program and explained how it's done.
 The result is Windows committed page is double that of memory usage.
 The Free Memory & Cached Memory did not change.

 ## Active File Cache Memory